 Making the most of social sharing

-Social sharing is an exciting feature that widens the email marketing landscape, and like all new tools, should be approached purposefully.
+Social sharing is an exciting feature that widens the email marketing landscape, and like all marketing tools, should be approached purposefully.
 Here are five tips for making the most of social sharing:

 1. Announce that social sharing has arrived.

 Your audience members may know a thing or two about social sharing, or they may be completely new to it.
-Consider composing an email that announces you've enabled the feature in your campaigns, and let them know that they can click to share your campaign as long as they have Twitter, Facebook or LinkedIn accounts.
+Consider composing an email that announces you've enabled the feature in your mailings, and let them know that they can click to share your mailing as long as they have Twitter, Facebook or LinkedIn accounts.

 2. Create content that is relevant for current and potential subscribers.